Antonlovesdnb/Antonlovesdnb.github.io/index.md

 * [Script Used](https://github.com/redcanaryco/atomic-red-team/blob/master/ARTifacts/Initial_Access/generate-macro.ps1)

+`Note: Originally these macro tests download other scripts from the Red Canary repo to do other things with the macro, for the purposes of my testing, however, I only wanted to test the original macro execution so I modified these scripts slightly to just call out to Google instead of running the full blown tests. `

 We generate our macro, which outputs an Excel file:

 ![](2020-05-23-12-49-17.png)

-Now let's take a look at what Sysmon shows us, using the base [Swiftonsecurity Config](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)
+Now let's take a look at what Sysmon shows us, using the base [SwiftOnSecurity Config](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)

 Let's use this basic Splunk Query: